-- Set the height of the appliance using the adjustable feet and level the appliance. - Attach the appliance to the wall using wall brackets (see fig. 7-2 (A)).
+- Set the height of the appliance using the adjustable feet and level the appliance. - Attach the appliance to the wall using wall brackets (see fig. 7-1 (A) or 7-2 (A)).

 7.1.2 Suspended installation of the appliance